khadija-mahdi/Cybersecurity-Piscine/Reverse-me/README.md

    - Explain the patching method and provide documentation justifying your changes.
    - No function overrides or cheating with `LD_PRELOAD` or similar tricks.

-3. **Submission**
-   - Submit your work through a Git repository.
-Only the content in your repository will be evaluated.

 ---